fpc/FPCBuild/install/doc/readme.txt

 to install it.
 The installer should set the PATH environment variable as appropriate.

-To test the compiler, change to the demo\texts directory of the FPC tree and type on the command line:
+To test the compiler, change to the demo\text directory of the FPC tree and type on the command line:
         fpc hello
         hello